 Mailbird is a stylish email client for Windows with an easy setup and interface.
 It cleanly integrates with tons of popular apps, including calendars and task managers.
 The app does lack some advanced features, such as message filtering rules and comprehensive search.
-It was launched in 2012, has 200,000 users worldwide, and is available as a purchase or subscription.
-It was chosen as the winner of our Best Email Client for Windows 10 and was reviewed in detail by my colleague.
+It was chosen as the winner of our Best Email Client for Windows and was reviewed in detail by my colleague.

 Thunderbird is a much older app and looks that way.
 It was first released in 2004 by Mozilla, the organization behind the Firefox browser.
 As is common with open-source apps, it’s designed to be functional rather than beautiful.
 It looks better on Linux and Mac than on Windows.
 Most of the bugs have been eradicated over the years, and though it feels dated, it’s feature-rich.
 Thunderbird offers good integration with other apps through plugins and the use of typical protocols.
 The app includes its own chat, contacts, and calendar apps in a tabbed interface.